Manojswamiji/Pikachu/README.md

 CREDITS
 ```
-❤️ Kristina- Dipesh
-❤ Pikachu - Manjeet
+❤ Pikachu - SWAMI
 ❤️
-This Bot Is Created By @Murat_30_God ! if your kanging this without fork at least give a credit to get a smile of my hard work.
+This Bot Is Created By @guddu_op ! if your kanging this without fork at least give a credit to get a smile of my hard work.